zng-ui/zng/design/IPC-TODO.md

   - when monitor changes: See WindowVars::monitor()
   - actual_monitor: Computed by intersection between window and monitors? (the monitor area that contains more than half of the window?)
 * Implement clear-color from first background color, can see when toggling the chrome.
-* Auto-size should reset when the user resizes.

 * Implement and test window respawn (need to test NVIDIA actual driver version change (two blinks)).
 * Implement software rendering using https://github.com/servo/webrender/tree/master/swgl